Bonner's Book a Timely Tale of Injustice

 March 26, 2012

-Raymond Bonner, an award-winning journalist and author, spoke on his new book, Anatomy of Injustice: A Murder Case Gone Wrong, on March 13, 2012, at Pacific McGeorge in a public lecture sponsored by the Faculty Development Committee.
+Raymond Bonner, an award-winning journalist and author, spoke on his new book, Anatomy of Injustice: A Murder Case Gone Wrong, on March 13, 2012, at McGeorge in a public lecture sponsored by the Faculty Development Committee.

 The book, published last month by Knopf, tells the story of Edward Lee Elmore, a semi-literate, mentally retarded man who spent 28 years on South Carolina's death row.
 Elmore was convicted three times of killing an elderly woman when he was 23 years old, but appeals courts overturned each verdict.
 Bonner contends the case was badly mishandled by all parties involved in the original trial.